ronohappdev/airbnb-clone-project/README.md

 - **Detailed property viewing** - Comprehensive property information with high-quality images
 - **Secure checkout process** - Safe and streamlined booking and payment system
 - **User authentication** - Secure user registration, login, and profile management
+## UI Component Patterns

+This section outlines the key UI components that will be developed for the AirBnB Clone project.
+These components will form the foundation of our user interface and will be designed for reusability, consistency, and optimal user experience.

+### Components to be Created

+#### Navbar
+The Navbar component will serve as the main navigation element across all pages:
+- **Logo Section**: Contains the AirBnB logo that links back to the homepage
+- **Search Functionality**: Central search bar allowing users to input destination, check-in/check-out dates, and number of guests
+- **User Menu**: Account-related navigation including sign-up, log-in, and user profile access
+- **Mobile Responsiveness**: Collapsible hamburger menu for mobile and tablet views

+#### Property Card
+The Property Card component will display individual property listings in a grid layout:
+- **Property Image**: Main photo of the property with hover effects and image carousel capability
+- **Property Details**: Essential information including location, price per night, and guest ratings
+- **Interactive Elements**: Favorite/heart button for bookmarking properties
+- **Responsive Design**: Flexible layout that adapts to different screen sizes while maintaining visual appeal

+#### Footer
+The Footer component will provide additional navigation and company information:
+- **Navigation Links**: Organized sections for customer support, community, and hosting information
+- **Company Details**: Links to company information, careers, and legal pages
+- **Social Media Integration**: Icons and links to AirBnB's social media profiles
+- **Legal Information**: Copyright notices and links to privacy policy and terms of service

+These components will be built with a focus on reusability and consistency, ensuring they can be easily integrated across different pages while maintaining the overall design system of the application.

+---

 ### Primary Pages